 Destiny's SwordDesigning expressive interfaces for a Strategy / combat MMO about the effects of war

-Mission KodaCreating UX for a prototype of a speech therapy app
+Mission KodaCreating UX for a speech therapy app